Contempt of court: Criminal contempt

 Where it is necessary to act quickly, a judge may act to impose committal (to prison) for contempt.

 Where it is not necessary to be so urgent, or where indirect contempt has taken place the Attorney General can intervene and the Crown Prosecution Service will institute criminal proceedings on his behalf before a Divisional Court of the King's Bench Division of the High Court of Justice of England and Wales.
 For example, in January 2012, Theodora Dallas, a juror who had researched information on the internet was jailed for contempt of court.
 Initially searching for the meaning of the term "grievous bodily harm", she added search criteria which localised her search and brought to light another charge against the defendant.
 Because she then shared this information with the other jurors, the judge stated that she had compromised the defendant's right to a fair trial and the prosecution was abandoned.
+(Today such conduct could, with the consent of the attorney general, be dealt with as an offence under section 20A of the Juries Act 1974, as amended by the Criminal Justice and Courts Act 2015.)

 Magistrates' courts also have powers under the 1981 Act to order to detain any person who "insults the court" or otherwise disrupts its proceedings until the end of the sitting.
-Upon contempt being admitted or proved the (invariably) District Judge (sitting as a magistrate) may order committal to prison for a maximum of one month, impose a fine of up to £2,500, or both.
+Upon contempt being admitted or proved the (invariably) district judge (presiding in a magistrates' court) may order committal to prison for a maximum of one month, impose a fine of up to £2,500, or both.

 It will be contempt to bring an audio recording device or picture-taking device of any sort into an English court without the consent of the court.

 It will not be contempt according to section 10 of the Act for a journalist to refuse to disclose his sources, unless the court has considered the evidence available and determined that the information is "necessary in the interests of justice or national security or for the prevention of disorder or crime".

 Strict liability contempt

 Under the Contempt of Court Act it is criminal contempt to publish anything which creates a real risk that the course of justice in proceedings may be seriously impaired.
 It only applies where proceedings are active, and the Attorney General has issued guidance as to when he believes this to be the case, and there is also statutory guidance.
 The clause prevents the newspapers and media from publishing material that is too extreme or sensationalist about a criminal case until the trial or linked trials are over and the juries have given their verdicts.

-Section 2 of the Act defines and limits the previous common law definition of contempt (which was previously based upon a presumption that any conduct could be treated as contempt, regardless of intent), to only instances where there can be proved an intent to cause a substantial risk of serious prejudice to the administration of justice (i.e./e.g., the conduct of a trial).
+Section 2 of the Act limits the scope of strict liability contempt (which was previously based upon a presumption that any conduct could be treated as contempt, regardless of intent) to only instances where there can be proved a substantial risk of serious impediment or prejudice to the administration of justice (e.g., the conduct of a trial) which arose while proceedings were active.